PreEmptive logo

 An expanded mission for Dotfuscator CE

-For most of its 14 year history, Dotfuscator CE was built to provide a minimal feature set that would be all but impossible for anyone other than a solo developer to use.
+For most of its 14-year history, Dotfuscator CE was built to provide a minimal feature set that would be all but impossible for anyone other than a solo developer to use.
 Build automation and more advanced protection algorithms were always reserved for our Dotfuscator Professional users.
-In a very general sense, you could draw a direct comparison with Microsoft’s free SKU – Visual Studio Express.
+In a general sense, you can directly compare it to Microsoft’s free SKU: Visual Studio Express.

-In 2015, Microsoft launched Visual Studio Community Edition – this new free version of Visual Studio was much closer in functionality to Visual Studio Professional.
-Oriented towards individual developers and small teams – the principle difference between Visual Studio CE and paid versions was the licensing terms – not a massive deficit in functionality. (for a nice discussion of Visual Studio CE licensing, see Understanding Visual Studio Community Edition license in StackExchange).
+In 2015, Microsoft launched Visual Studio Community Edition.
+This new free version of Visual Studio was much more functional than Visual Studio Professional.
+Oriented towards individual developers and small teams, the principal difference between Visual Studio CE and paid versions was the licensing terms, not a massive deficit in functionality. (for a nice discussion of Visual Studio CE licensing, see Understanding Visual Studio Community Edition license in StackExchange).

 This fundamental shift in how Microsoft intended to address this end of the developer market challenged us to do the same.

-Beginning earlier this year, we began to enhance Dotfuscator CE to support a much wider array of application security and risk management scenarios – to make it incrementally closer to our Professional SKU.
+Beginning earlier this year, we began enhancing Dotfuscator CE to support a much wider array of application security and risk management scenarios and to make it incrementally closer to our Professional SKU.

-• The first major change was to add what was the most requested feature of all time; the Command Line Interface (CLI).
-With the CLI, Dotfuscator CE users can automate their obfuscation rather than having to start-up Dotfuscator CE manually for every build.
+• The first major change was to add the most requested feature of all time: the Command Line Interface (CLI).
+With the CLI, Dotfuscator CE users can automate their obfuscation rather than having to start up Dotfuscator CE manually for every build.

-• The next two major enhancements provided expanded platform support – specifically to support both Universal Windows Platform (UWP) and Xamarin apps.
+• The next two major enhancements expanded platform support, specifically to support Universal Windows Platform (UWP) and Xamarin apps.

 With just these three enhancements, we’ve seen Dotfuscator CE usage spike by over 500%!
 (See the timeline at the beginning of this post)